Norway House National Historic Site of Canada

 Norway House National Historic Site of Canada consists of the remnants of the former Hudson’s Bay Company fort at Norway House, Manitoba.
 The three wooden buildings, the Archway Warehouse, Gaol and Powder Magazine, sit in the stark landscape, near the banks of the Nelson River, at the north end of Lake Winnipeg.
 Official recognition refers to the individual buildings on their footprints.

-Norway House was designated a national historic site of Canada in 1954 for the following reasons: it was a convenient meeting place for the Council of the Northern Department of Rupert’s Land and an important trading post; and, in 1875, Treaty No. 5 was made here.
+Norway House was designated a national historic site of Canada for the following reasons: it was a convenient meeting place for the Council of the Northern Department of Rupert’s Land and an important trading post; and, in 1875, Treaty No. 5 was made here.

 The heritage value of Norway House lies primarily in its historical associations as the Hudson’s Bay Company’s principal inland depot for the fur trade.
 It is also the place where Treaty No. 5 was made between the Saulteaux (Ojibwa), the Swampy Cree First Nations people and the Crown in 1875.
 It was also the site where the Rev. James Evans invented the Cree Syllabic System.
 Norway House was established on this site in 1825-26.
 Surviving buildings including the Archway Warehouse (1839-1841), the Gaol (1855-1856), and the Powder Magazine (1837-1838) bear witness to this history.